-Your situation will shrink when you compare it to the awesomeness of God!
+Your situation will shrink when you compare it to the size of our God!

 Ephesians 5:19-20 – “And do not be drunk with wine, in which is dissipation; but be filled with the Spirit, speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord, giving thanks always for all things to God the Father in the name of our Lord Jesus Christ,”

 Wow!
 While these scriptures are jam-packed with much wisdom, I want to focus on the principle of “singing and making melody in your heart to the Lord.”

 Doesn’t humming make you happy?
 I know when I am peaceful and content, I hum naturally.

 Nitric oxide causes blood vessels to relax and can even lower your blood pressure naturally.